What You Should Know about Cervical Exams during Pregnancy

 • If you have a doula and want to debrief after an office visit that included a cervical exam, they will likely be very glad to talk with you about it!

-Tips for communicating with your provider if you decide NO on a cervical exam during pregnancy:
+Tips if you decide NO on a cervical exam during pregnancy

 • It may be helpful to decide on a phrase you’d like to use if/when you are asked if you want a cervical exam (or, more likely, asked to undress for a cervical exam).
 You might even want to write it down in a notebook that you take with you to your appointment.
 Phrases like this could be helpful: